SummaryRead the full fact sheet

-Two of the most well-known causes of liver cirrhosis are long-term excessive alcohol consumption and hepatitis C virus infection.
+Two of the most well-known causes of liver cirrhosis are long-term excessive alcohol consumption and virus infection.
 However, there are a number of other conditions that can also lead to liver damage and cirrhosis.
-In fact, non-alcoholic fatty liver disease (‘fatty liver’) is the most common cause of chronic liver disease in Australia.
+In fact, non-alcoholic (‘fatty liver’) is the most common cause of chronic liver disease in Australia.
 A small proportion of patients with fatty liver can also develop cirrhosis.
 Hepatitis B virus infection is an important cause of cirrhosis worldwide.

 Alcoholic liver cirrhosis